The mission of Valley Beit Midrash is to improve the quality of Jewish life in the Greater Phoenix Jewish community by:

 Valley Beit Midrash was established in 2007 by Founder & Former Executive Director Rabbi Dr. Darren Kleinberg as a collaborative effort with Temple Chai with the goal of bringing together a diverse cross-section of the Greater Phoenix Jewish community around Jewish learning.
 Since then, VBM has partnered with many wonderful Jewish organizations—local and national—to promote spiritually enriching programming.

-As of the 2016-2017 season, VBM is proud to count Temple Chai, Temple Solel, Temple Kol Ami, Congregation Or Tzion, The New Shul, Congregation Beth Tefilah, the Jewish Community Association, the Jewish Community Foundation, the East Valley Jewish Community Center, the Jewish News of Greater Phoenix, PJ Library (a component of the Harold Grinspoon Foundation), Honeymoon Israel, and the Valley of the Sun Jewish Community Center as partner organizations.
+As of the 2018-2019 season, VBM is proud to count Temple Chai, Temple Solel, Temple Kol Ami, Congregation Or Tzion, Congregation Beth Israel, Congregation Beth Tefilah, the Jewish Community Association, the Jewish Community Foundation, the East Valley Jewish Community Center, the Jewish News of Greater Phoenix, PJ Library (a component of the Harold Grinspoon Foundation), Honeymoon Israel, and the Valley of the Sun Jewish Community Center as partner organizations.